JJSimo/Notes/TCM/ETH/Notes_ETH.md

 `exploit/windows/local/persistence`
 `exploit/windows/local/registry_persistence`

 >[!warning] This is dangerous
 >bc you are -->  opening a port on the victim
 >=>
 >everyone can access to it
 >(usually there is no reason to do that)

+#### Schedule task
+Some precautions as before

+`run scheduleme`
+`run schtaskabuse`

+what is a schedule task:
+if you have a malware on a pc => this task will check like every 5 min
+                             =>
+                             if the pc gets rebooted:
+                             - the task runs again
+                             - you'll get a shell again

+## Pivoting
+imagine that you have compromised a machine:
+- that machine allows you -->  access to 2 network interfaces
+- these 2 networks -->  share a new network
+                     that was originally unavailable to you